CHughes13/late-night-cafe/README.md

 - Code Institute's Coding Bootcamp Tutor Lewis
 - Code Institute's Cohort Facilitator David
 - Everyone in the April 2024 WW Bootcamp
-- Ian Stokes
+- Ian Stokes for all the cups of tea
-- Christopher Hughes
-- Sebastian Hughes
+- Christopher Hughes and Sebastian Hughes for technical support and advice

 [Back to top](#)